-SECTION 01250 - CONTRACT MODIFICATION PROCEDURES
+SECTION 01260 - CONTRACT MODIFICATION PROCEDURES

-- A. This Section includes the following: - 1.
 Administrative and procedural requirements for handling and processing Contract modifications.

 1.2 MINOR CHANGES IN THE WORK

 A. Architect will issue supplemental instructions authorizing Minor Changes in the Work, not involving adjustment to the Contract Sum or the Contract Time, on AIA Document G710, "Architect's Supplemental Instructions."